eclipse-glsp/glsp-website-source/content/documentation/sourceModel/content.md

 </details>
 </br>

-In the GLSP Workflow example there is also an example, in which the source model is a JSON file that contains the GModel directly.
+The GLSP Workflow example is an example, in which in which the source model is a JSON file that contains the GModel directly.
 In such a scenario, you can use the plain GModelState and the JsonFileGModelStorage.

-Once the source model has been loaded into the model state, the GLSP server invokes the configured `GModelFactory` to derive the graphical model from the source model and issues model update for the client (see [Graphical Model Generation]({{< ref "modelGeneration" >}})).
+Once the source model has been loaded into the model state, the GLSP server invokes the configured `GModelFactory` to derive the graphical model from the source model and issues model update for the client.

+---

+➡️ Let's look at how the source model is translated into a [graphical model]({{< ref "gmodel" >}}) next!